Cesar Climaco: Mayor of Zamboanga City (1956–1959 and 1959–1961)

 Climaco became a national figure during his first stint as Zamboanga City mayor.
 He became known for his personal courage, as shown by his willingness to venture alone out to hotspots and personally confront neighborhood toughs with threats of imprisonment.
 He maintained a similarly tough stance towards the city's policemen, once disarming cops he caught asleep at their posts during a surprise inspection.
 Climaco also maintained a harmonious relationship with the city's Muslim population, and cracked down on gambling.

 As mayor, Climaco ordered the construction of Abong-Abong park in Pasonanca, which was planned to provide space for a camp site, housing projects, and a shantytown to house the city's homeless population.
 During this period, Zamboanga City earned the appellation as the cleanest city in the Philippines.
 One measure he enacted to earn such a reputation for his city was a directive requiring all horses in horse-drawn carriages to be tied with diapers beneath their tails as they plied their routes.

 He struck a friendship with the mayor of Manila, Arsenio Lacson, who had earned a similar reputation for toughness and good governance.
 Climaco soon earned the nickname "Arsenio Lacson of the South", to which Lacson remarked that at the rate Climaco was going, the Manila mayor would soon be known as the "Climaco of the North".

 Macapagal administration official

 In 1961, Climaco gave up his post as mayor for an unsuccessful run for the Senate under the Liberal Party, in which he finished 12th.
 After his defeat, he was appointed by President Diosdado Macapagal as Commissioner of Customs.
 As Customs Commissioner, he brought in cadets from the Philippine Military Academy, vaunted for their idealism and honesty, to work in a Bureau of Customs which had long been reputedly corrupt.
 He again ran and lost for a Senate seat in 1963.
-Climaco then was appointed as a Presidential Assistant under Macapagal.
+Climaco was then appointed as a Presidential Assistant under Macapagal.

 In 1965, Climaco tried for a third time to win election as a senator, but fell around 4,000 votes shy.
 In the same election, his political ally, President Macapagal, was defeated for re-election by a law school contemporary and friend of Climaco's, Senate President Ferdinand Marcos.